Enterprise-Content-Management/infoarchive-sip-sdk/README.md

 # InfoArchive SIP SDK

-The [EMC InfoArchive](http://www.emc.com/enterprise-content-management/infoarchive/) SIP SDK is a Java library that makes it quick and easy to create SIPs regardless of what type of data it contains or where that data originates from.
+The [OpenText InfoArchive](http://documentum.opentext.com/infoarchive/) SIP SDK is a Java library that makes it quick and easy to create SIPs regardless of what type of data it contains or where that data originates from.
 A SIP (Submission Information Package) is a package consisting of packaging information, metadata (structured data in the form of XML) and optionally a collection of unstructured data files.